HarfoucheLab/Enabling-technologies-for-innovating-plant-science-experiences-in-the-metaverse/3- Expressive, diverse, and inclusive avatars/README.md

-# Enabling technologies for innovating plant science experiences in the metaverse# Enabling technologies for innovating plant science experiences in the metaverse
+# Enabling technologies for innovating plant science experiences in the metaverse
 ## Make your avatar more human

 ![Human avatar accessories](http://faridnakhle.com/unitus/ToMTIPS/avatars.png)